 Geelong Arts Centre, AUSTRALIA, November 2019

-Breathe is inspired by organic structures.
-The LED light sculptures feature acrylic tubes printed with images of microscopic elements from trees.
+Breathe is an immersive art experience by the Melbourne art-technology duo PluginHUMAN.
+It is inspired by organic structures.
+This artwork features recycled acrylic tubes, printed with images of microscopic elements from natural environments.
+Inside the tubes are led lights.
 The colours and patterns of the lights are controlled by environmental changes that occur in significant international ecosystems.
-This artwork has been created as a result of field trips in the Amazon, Panama and Australia.
+This immersive installation was created by PluginHUMAN in response to their research and field trips in the Amazon, Panama and Australia.

 Breathe provides audiences with an organic encounter, one that’s mediated by digital technology.
-This work does not replicate nature.
-We present hidden elements from natural environments, bringing the micro to macro scale.
-We use microscopes, sensing equipment and audio recording equipment (including hydrophones) to uncover aspects of nature that people cannot experience without the use of specialist equipment.
-We make these concealed natural elements available to audiences in order for people to gain a new perspective and a deeper connection with our natural world.
+This art lighting installation does not replicate nature.
+It presents hidden elements from natural environments, bringing the micro to macro scale.
+PluginHUMAN used microscopes, environmental sensing equipment and audio recording equipment (including hydrophones) to uncover aspects of nature that people cannot experience without the use of specialist tools.
+This installation makes concealed natural elements available to audiences in order for people to gain a new perspective and a deeper connection with our natural world.

-Thanks to Florian ‘Floyd’ Mueller and the Exertion Games Lab, RMIT University, Australia
+Thanks to Florian ‘Floyd’ Mueller and the Exertion Games Lab, Monash University, Australia.